engeir/northern-lights-forecast/README.md

 ### Issues
 ##### Geckodriver
-If Geckodriver is not in path see [https://stackoverflow.com/questions/40208051/selenium-using-python-geckodriver-executable-needs-to-be-in-path](https://stackoverflow.com/questions/40208051/selenium-using-python-geckodriver-executable-needs-to-be-in-path).
+If Geckodriver is not in `PATH` see [https://stackoverflow.com/questions/40208051/selenium-using-python-geckodriver-executable-needs-to-be-in-path](https://stackoverflow.com/questions/40208051/selenium-using-python-geckodriver-executable-needs-to-be-in-path).

 ##### Crontab
 If you get the error `no crontab for <usename>`, do